 To ultimate blowback pistol is one that allows you to field strip the gun by removing the top slide and the slide locks back when the last round is fired.
 You cannot have it all, but the one air pistol that offers as near 100% replica realism as possible is unfortunately a BB version and not a .177 pellet.
 The Umarex Glock 17 Gen 4 has it all, realistic blowback with last shot slide lock back, field strippable and a great magazine that looks and feels like the real thing - how cool is that?

-I don't like BBs as they ricochet everywhere but you can purchase alternatives to steel, such as lead or copper, which perform similar to .177 lead pellets.
+I don't like BBs as they ricochet everywhere but you can purchase alternatives to steel, such as dust devils and copper coated lead BBs, which are less prone to ricocheting.
 There is probably no better replica than the Glock GEN4 and I am seriously tempted to purchase one - just because of the way it performs like the real firearm.